ikotun-dev/Ikotun.dev/src/content/blog/build.md

 This was a big problem, what could I do?!!

 An option was to download every image and upload to our own cloud provider.
-`Thats an expensive process` - as said by my CTO, then he mentioned base64 images,
+`That's an expensive process` - as said by my CTO, then he mentioned base64 images,

 To be honest, that was the first time I would be working with base64 images.